Nitrokey/nitrokey-documentation/nitrophone/apps.rst

 ################

 Some car sharing apps (such as SHARE NOW) use Bluetooth-based location service to unlock a car in the proximity.
 To enable this choose: Settings -> Location -> Location Services -> Bluetooth scanning -> on

+Banking Apps
+############

+There is an online archive for banking apps available, which lists many apps and if they are working or not: https://privsec.dev/posts/android/banking-applications-compatibility-with-grapheneos/